OI-wiki/i18n/docs/tools/editor/eclipse.md

 #### Download & Install Java Runtime

 As for August 18th, 2021, the latest Eclipse has integrated a Java runtime environment.
 You can also download an independent JRE from if needed.

+???+warning "Warning"
+    Eclipse builds after version 2020-09 require Java runtime environment newer than 11.
+However, most Java runtime installers obtained from Java.com are Java 8, which requires for readers to pay more attentions.

 ![](./images/eclipse1-1.png)